 5. Engage in Activities You Enjoy

-6. To Exercise is to Find Peace
+6. To Exercise Is to Find Peace

 7. Limit Exposure to Stressors